chunkingz/CS472/README.md

 # CS472 (WAP)

-Click into the tip-calculator and/or task-list directories to see the README.md
+Click into any of the directories to see the README.md